All Episodes

 I live outside of town where all the Republicans left.

-Uh Detroit is ninety percent Democratic.
+Detroit is 90% Democratic.

-They run a uh nonpartisan ballot for mayor because you can't get a Republican to run against a Democrat.
+They run a nonpartisan ballot for mayor because you can't get a Republican to run against a Democrat.

-We will have our best face on for the show, but uh this is what the Northeast can look uh can look forward to in the future.
+But this is what the Northeast can look forward to in the future.

 That's an interesting take.